Truffle oil

 Truffle oil is a modern culinary ingredient used to impart the flavor and aroma of truffles to a dish.
 The ingredient is commonly used as a finishing oil in a variety of dishes, including truffle fries, pasta dishes, pizzas, and puréed foods such as mashed potatoes and deviled eggs.
 Truffle oil is available in all seasons and is significantly less expensive than fresh truffles.
 This has also led to a market growth in the product and an increase in the availability of truffle-flavored foods.

-Truffle oil is controversial as a flavoring ingredient, as nearly all truffle oil is produced from one synthetic flavor compound, and may lack the complex flavors and aromas of fresh truffles.
+Truffle oil is controversial as a flavoring ingredient, as nearly all truffle oil is produced from one synthetic flavor compound (2,4-dithiapentane), and may lack the complex flavors and aromas of fresh truffles.

 Composition

 Truffle oil can be produced using any oil.
 Common versions use olive oil, or a more neutral flavorless oil such as canola or grapeseed oil.

 Some truffle oils are made with the residue of truffles collected or prepared for sale.
 Many truffle oils are not made from truffles, but instead use manufactured aromatic compounds including 2,4-dithiapentane (one of many aroma active compounds that can be found in some truffle varietals) with an oil base.
 There are no regulations regarding the labeling of 2,4-dithiapentane and it can legally be called truffle aroma, truffle flavor, truffle concentrate or other similar terms, even though it is not extracted from truffles.
 In the United States, the ingredient may use the modifiers "organic" or "natural" as long as the components meet the federal requirements for those terms.

 The appearance of truffle oils is determined by the base oil, ranging from clear to cloudy and yellow to green.
 Some include a piece of truffle in the bottle.
 These pieces can be from any of over 200 different truffle species and may be listed as "black truffle" or "white truffle" even if not actually containing prized culinary varietals such as the black Périgord or white Alba truffle.